 Font used: ITC Bauhaus

-Many caution against excessive capitalization in logo fonts.
+Many cautions against excessive capitalization in logo fonts.
 However, Shoutwire’s use of a font in all caps shows that those who caution against this trend can be wrong.

 Font used: Agency Bold

 This is an ultra-modern design consistent with the styles of current top websites.
-When your font is paired with playful colors, you are sure to grab the viewer’s attention.
+When your font is paired with playful colors, you will grab the viewer’s attention.

 Font used: FF Cocon Bold

-Elegant and straight-sided characters on the dark-blue background are easy to recognize: Facebook is the perfect example of minimal, yet most recognizable logo!
+Elegant and straight-sided characters on the dark-blue background are easy to recognize: Facebook is the perfect example of a minimal yet most recognizable logo!